Global Environment Theme House (GETH)

 - Weekly GETH meeting/community-building time.

-- Fall semester retreat.
+- Fall and Spring semester retreats.

 - Self-driven community-service project or research.